Skip to content

 Duration

-• Fixed Income: While the Treasury’s plan to supply short-term issuance could limit demand for longer-dated securities and weigh on yields, we see a steeper yield curve due to the end of quantitative tightening, elevated inflation and tariff pass-throughs in the short-term, and fiscal deficit concerns in the long-term.
+• Fixed Income: While the US Treasury’s plan to supply short-term issuance could limit demand for longer-dated securities and weigh on yields, we see a steeper yield curve due to the end of quantitative tightening, elevated inflation and tariff pass-throughs in the short-term, and fiscal deficit concerns in the long-term.

 Periodic insights on alternative asset classes